Paridax/jarvis/README.md

 - [x] Packages must be contained in their own folder within the `/packages` directory of the JarvisAI project.
 - [x] Packages must have a unique name that starts with `jarvis_`.
 - [x] Packages must have a main file with the same name as the `package` folder, and this file must contain a function with the same name as the file.
 For example, if your package folder is named `mypackage` and your main file is named `jarvis_mypackage.py`, then your function must follow this pattern: `def mypackage(dictionary, settings):`.
+- [x] Packages must have a prompt_extension var definined in the global scoppe.
 - [x] Packages must accept either one or two arguments: the dictionary, and optionally the current settings.
 - [x] Packages must be able to run without any errors.
 If a package produces errors, Jarvis will not load it.
 - [x] Packages must have a `jarvis_requirements.txt` file that lists all required packages needed to run the Jarvis package.
 This file is used to install any necessary dependencies.